The International Trade Law Review: Argentina

 Recent changes to the regime

-On 10 December 2019, the election of a populist government consolidated exchange controls implemented in the closing days of the preceding government, and enacted administrative regulations, including tax and customs rules, which have a significant impact on foreign trade.
-Cross-border remittances are highly restricted and, save as specified by the Central Bank, require prior approval from the Central Bank.
+On 10 December 2019, the election of a populist government consolidated exchange controls implemented in the closing days of the preceding government, and led to the enactment of administrative regulations, including tax and customs rules, which have had a significant impact on foreign trade.
+Cross-border remittances are once again severely restricted and, save for a few exemptions (see Section V.iv), require prior approval from the Central Bank.
 This prior approval is largely illusory and the status of most requests simply remains as 'pending approval'.

 Significant legal and practical developments

 Other than the trade defence instruments applied by Argentina within the framework of the WTO treaties, the Argentine government has implemented the rules and regulations discussed below, many of which will have effects on international trading by Argentina.